remix-run/remix/docs/guides/routing.md

 - Layout Nesting + Nested URLs: happens automatically with `.` delimiters that match parent route names.
 - `trailing_` underscore on the segment matching the parent route opts-out of layout nesting.

-You can introduce nesting or non-nesting at any level of your routes, like `app/routes/invoices.$id_.edit.js`, which matches the URL `/invoices/123/edit` but does not create nesting inside of `$id.js`, it would nest with `routes/invoices.tsx` instead.
+You can introduce nesting or non-nesting at any level of your routes, like `app/routes/invoices.$id_.edit.tsx`, which matches the URL `/invoices/123/edit` but does not create nesting inside of `$id.tsx`, it would nest with `app/routes/invoices.tsx` instead.

 ## Pathless Layout Routes